Scripps Mercy Family Medicine Residency

 Our director explains how the Family Medicine Residency Program at Scripps Mercy Hospital Chula Vista offers a rich and rewarding experience.

-Thank you for your interest in the Scripps Family Medicine Residency Program.
-Recognizing significant disparities in access to health care, our mission is to train family physicians who are prepared to provide comprehensive family-centered medical care with a focus on underserved communities.
+Thank you for your interest in the Scripps Mercy Family Medicine Residency Program.
+Recognizing significant disparities in access to health care, our mission is to train family physicians who are prepared to provide broad spectrum family-centered care with a focus on underserved communities.

-We are a community-based training program that offers the benefits of residency training at Scripps Mercy Hospital Chula Vista and the advantages of close affiliations with the excellent medical education department at Scripps Mercy Hospital San Diego and the UC San Diego School of Medicine.
+We are a Family Medicine residency program that offers training at our community-based Scripps Mercy Hospital in Chula Vista while also benefiting from close affiliations with the excellent graduate medical education department at Scripps Mercy Hospital, San Diego and the UC San Diego School of Medicine.

 Our program was established with the support of the San Diego Border Area Health Education Center with a goal to increase access to quality health care for the medically underserved communities along the San Diego and Baja California border region.
 San Ysidro Health (SYH) is a large, federally qualified community health center with over 45 clinic sites throughout the San Diego and East County border region.
 Our close affiliation with SYH provides our residents a continuity clinic experience caring for a diverse patient population.
 In addition, there is a network of specialty clinics within the SYH system with services that benefit our patients while also providing educational experiences for residency training in the community.
-These opportunities include pain management, cardiology, OB/GYN, HIV, gender affirming care, sports medicine, child development, rheumatology, podiatry, acupuncture, dental and behavioral health.
+These opportunities include pain management, substance use disorder, cardiology, OB/GYN, HIV, gender-affirming care, sports medicine, child development, urgent care, acupuncture, dental and behavioral health.

 Given the close proximity to Mexico and fluidity of life in the border region, our program has fostered long-term partnerships with several clinics located in the Baja region.
 This provides residents an opportunity for longitudinal experiences in Mexico, alongside students and physicians serving farm workers and migrant communities.